 The 2010 Los Angeles Auto Show meant the official debut of the all-new 2011 Kia Optima Hybrid, firm’s first hybrid vehicle for the United States market.

-Just like the 2011 Hyundai Sonata Hybrid, the new Optima Hybrid comes with a 2.4-litre petrol engine delivering 166 hp and 265 Nm / 195.4 lb ft of torque, mated to a small electric motor which drives the front wheels via a six-speed automatic transmission.
+Just like the 2011 Hyundai Sonata Hybrid, the new 2011 Kia Optima Hybrid comes with a 2.4-liter petrol engine that can provide up to 166 hp of output and up to 265 Nm (195.4 lb.-ft.) of peak torque, mated to a small electric motor which drives the front wheels via a six-speed automatic transmission.

-Optima Hybrid’s 30kW Interior Permanent Magnet (IPM) synchronous electric motor delivers 40.7 ps and 205 Nm of torque from 0-to-1,400 rpm in electric mode.
+The 30 kW Interior Permanent Magnet (IPM) synchronous electric motor of 2011 Kia Optima Hybrid delivers up to 40.7 PS of max output and 205 Nm of peak torque available from zero to 1,400 rpm in electric mode.

-The engine can push the car to 62 mph (100 km/h) in just 9.2 seconds and to a top speed of 121 mph or 194 km/h.
+The engine in the 2011 Kia Optima Hybrid can push the car to 62 mph (100 km/h) in just 9.2 seconds and to a top speed of 121 mph or 194 km/h.
 The car offers an Electric Mode, but when this is turned off, the Hybrid Starter motor/Generator (HSG) starts the petrol engine and the clutch is closed, and the engine takes over the task to propel the car.

 In addition, the electric motor switches into hybrid operation and serves as both a secondary engine but also as a generator to recharge the battery pack if necessary.
 If the car comes to a stop for more than few seconds, the petrol engine is automatically turned off.